-With better pet care through balanced, healthy diets and proper titer & vaccination schedules, our four-legged companions are living longer than ever before–and that longevity leads to more dogs potentially being diagnosed with cancer sometime in their life.
+With better pet care through balanced healthy diets and proper vaccination & titer schedules, our four-legged companions are living longer than ever before–and that longevity leads to more dogs potentially being diagnosed with some form of cancer sometime in their life.

 Receiving a diagnosis of cancer in your beloved Best Friend can be a very scary, confusing, heart-wrenching time for loving pet parents.
 Knowing the best treatment option for your dog’s condition leads many pet parents to being over-whelmed and understandably, indecisive, about the best course of action to take next.

-While treatment options for canine cancer still include the traditional invasive style interventions like surgery, radiation therapy and chemotherapy, there is an ever growing interest in the use of cannabis extracts as a clinical treatment for many canine cancers.
+While treatment options for canine cancer still include the traditional invasive style interventions like surgery, radiation therapy and chemotherapy, there is an ever growing interest in the use of cannabis extracts and hemp CBD oil as a clinical treatment for many canine cancers.

 When it comes to cancer treatment, the cannabis plant may have an amazing impact when used in concert with traditional therapies.
 Cancer cells can become extremely sensitive to THC and CBD after being exposed to radiation or chemotherapy.
 But beyond simply helping with the nausea of chemotherapy, there is strong scientific evidence of a deeper benefit of using cannabis with conventional therapies.